jgchoti/job_rejection_analysis/README.md

 ⚠️ **Living project**: New rejection emails will be added over time.
 Findings may evolve as the dataset grows.

-## 📂 Project Structure

-- `data/`: Raw and processed rejection email data
-- `notebooks/`: Jupyter notebooks for analysis and visualization
-- `scripts/`: Python scripts for data processing
-- `visualizations/`: Charts and graphs generated from the analysis
-- `README.md`: This overview and summary of findings
-- `app.py`: interactive dashboard application

 ---

 ## 💡 Why I Did This